stefanalexlupu/wolfchatter/documentation/README.md

 Use a state management module such as `vuex` to manage the data shared across sibling components, for example:

-> When a user clicks on the map, load the chatroom history in the store for the
+> When a user clicks on a marker, load the chatroom history in the store for the
 > location selected by the user.

-### Communication
+## Communication

 1. Use a REST API in order to:
-    * GET all available chatrooms (with coordinates)
+    * GET all available chatrooms (with coordinates) - this will be used to load the initial state of the map
-    * GET chatroom messages (when user selects one)
-2. Use Socket.io to perform realtime message delivery
+2. Use Websokets to perform realtime message delivery and updates of the maps, such as creating rooms.

+For creating the server, node will be used.
+For creating the REST API, express will be used.
+Websockets will be powered by Socket.IO